Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## AppGw Ssl Profile

-> Note: This annotation is not yet released.
+> Note: This annotation is supported since 1.6.0-rc1.

 Users can configure [a ssl profile on the Application Gateway per listener](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-configure-listener-specific-ssl-policy).
 When the annotation is present with a profile name and the profile is pre-installed in the Application Gateway, Kubernetes Ingress controller will create a routing rule with a HTTPS listener and apply the changes to your App Gateway.